Justøya

 At 7.9 km2, Justøy is one of Agder county's largest islands.
 Justøya is connected to the mainland by the narrow 116 m long Justøybrua bridge, built in 1949.
-There are about 360 residents on the island located in scattered settlements across the island.
+There are about 360 residents (in 2015) on the island located in scattered settlements across the island.
 The old outport, Brekkestø, lies on the south side of the island.
 The outport is one of the remains from the time of sailing ships in the Skagerrak coast.
 The island is largely characterized by summer tourism.
-There are Montessori school, Justøy Chapel, cemetery, pension boarding house, campsite, and the summer shop in Brekkestø.
+The island is home to a Montessori school, Justøy Chapel, cemetery, pension boarding house, campsite, and the summer shop in Brekkestø.

 In Nyberg, just north of Brekkestø, are the Festung Björkestraße ruins from World War II.
 The German fortifications and bunkers in Nyberg that were built by Norwegian prisoners of war.